- What is it and what is different?

 There are many points of view over what is "professional" and "failure" vs "success".
 Some people could view that Wikipedia is not "professional" but it's hard to argue that it's a failure ;-)

 For many years, some people have expressed these concerns.
 There was a lot of FUD being spread around.
 Perhaps Tiki is like Wikipedia and is "is one of those things impossible in theory, but possible in practice.".
 However, here we are.
 Tiki is 10 years old.
 It's a mature, very powerful application, with a large community of contributors, with tons of features and which is tons of websites & Intranets.
 Of course, there are a lot of things to improve and there will always be.
 Remember: if you don't need a feature, don't activate it.
 However, if you need it in the future, it's only a few clicks away.
 And remember also, Tiki is open source and open development.
-YOU can participate to its future.
+YOU can participate in its future.

 Things you can pretty much only do in an all-in-one model